to-mmy/you-tify/README.md

 ## What we each learned

 Dylan: I learned how to really deep dive into documentation of Web APIs, utilizing the basics of Git, and using VS code.
+Additonally, I've never developed an intense project and learned something this new in such a short amount of time.

 Jennifer: I learned about Spotipy, Spotify data documentation, nested dictionaries, git commands, the 're' module, and front/back-end development.